-A 10 percent tariff is now imposed on some $200 billion worth of imported goods and that figure is set to increase to 25 percent on January 1, 2019.
+A 10 percent tariff is now imposed on some $200 billion worth of imported goods and that figure could increase to 25 percent in 2019.

 While consumer-connected devices like smartwatches and Bluetooth speakers were spared from the tax, networking and telecom equipment, including routers and switches, was not.

 “[These] tariffs target equipment essential for next-generation telecom technology that will enable network-based innovations like Artificial Intelligence, cloud computing and the Internet of Things,” Cinnamon Rogers, senior vice president of government affairs for TIA, told Multichannel News.
 “Taxing the network equipment used to deliver these services and devices will handicap America amid a global race for technology leadership.”

 Technology companies like Dell and HP have been outspoken against the tariffs saying they will “impede the development and adoption of cloud-based services and infrastructure.”

 While some manufacturers have publicly stated they plan to increase prices, it remains to be seen what the majority will do.

 If the cost is passed along to suppliers, many, like DES, will be forced to raise prices.

 “If we’re faced with a price increase, we will be forced to pass it along to our customers,” DES Vice President Chuck Roberts said.